Qi-Chen77/Comments_Mining/README.md

 # Product Comments Categorizer

-This Python script categorizes user comments on a product into predefined categories using OpenAI's GPT-3.
-It reads comments and categories from JSON files, categorizes each comment using GPT-3, and outputs the results to another JSON file.
+This Python script categorizes user comments on a product into predefined categories using OpenAI's LLM.
+It reads comments and categories from JSON files, categorizes each comment using GPT-3.5, and outputs the results to another JSON file.

 ## Installation